 Beyond skill development, students will gain a cohort of peers and receive mentorship from various community leaders.
-WOCHA members who complete the program and meet the programmatic goals will receive a tailored suit and shirt to commemorate their achievement.
+WOCHA members who complete the program and meet the programmatic goals will receive a tailored suit, blouse, and matching accessories to commemorate their achievement.

 What will participation in the program cost students?